taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [OpenAI-Unity](https://github.com/srcnalt/openai-unity) - An unofficial OpenAI Unity Package that aims to help you use OpenAI API directly in Unity Game engine.
  * [UnityChatGPT](https://github.com/dilmerv/unitychatgpt) - Few examples with Chat GPT In Unity
  * [gptcache](https://github.com/zilliztech/gptcache) - @ferret_db @ossinsight @milvusio we'd love to get a ferretdb backend for gptcache. we'll add it to the todo list.and on behalf of milvus developers and the broader community, thanks for the shout-out!
+ * [unity-AI-Chat-Toolkit](https://github.com/zhangliwei7758/unity-ai-chat-toolkit) - Use Unity to implement AI chat-related functions.
+Currently, this library includes code implementation for API calls to large language models such as chatgpt and chatglm, as well as the implementation of Microsoft Azure and Baidu AI voice services.
+The voice services are implemented using web APIs and support platforms such as Windows, WebGL, and Android.

 ## Openai